DanielNStovell/2d-particle-simulator/README.md

 ## Description
 I originally made this program because I thought it would look cool to visualize the movement of particles when they start interacting with each other.

+To start of, we need to create a 'blueprint' for the particles